Well Pet Care

 Individualized Flea & Tick Control Programs

 Fleas and ticks not only irritate your pet, they also carry diseases and can cause serious allergic responses and skin irritation and even severe skin infection.
 We develop programs for the specific needs of your pet and your own particular environmental situation.
-We carry a complete range of the best available flea and tick control products including Simparica, NexGard, Trifexis, Comfortis, Sentinel, Capstar, Program Injectable and Advantage Multi as well as Knockout to help control severe flea infestations of your home.
+We carry a complete range of the best available flea and tick control products including Simparica, NexGard, Trifexis, Comfortis, Sentinel, Sentinel Spectrum, Capstar, Program Injectable and Advantage Multi as well as Knockout to help control severe flea infestations of your home.